Camarasaurus

 Othniel Charles Marsh also described a new sauropod genus and species, Morosaurus grandis, in the same year, but it is now considered a species of Camarasaurus.

-Subsequently, a series of well-preserved fossils were discovered, and in 1925, Charles W. Gilmore reconstructed a highly accurate Camarasaurus.
+Following this, a series of well-preserved fossils were discovered, and in 1925, Charles W. Gilmore reconstructed a high-accuracy Camarasaurus.

-Although Edward Cope named the genus Camarasaurus, both Cope and Marsh are credited as authors at the species level.
+Although Edward Cope named the genus Camarasaurus, both Edward Cope and Othniel Charles Marsh are mixed as the namers (describers) at the species level below it.

 1877 Othniel Charles Marsh Camarasaurus grandis